WilsonZheng0327/smart-grocery-finder/README.md

-# smart_grocery_finder
+# Smart Grocery Finder
-User input-driven web application aimed to make finding and comparing groceries around your area more convenient.
-Written in PHP and JavaScript.
+User input-driven web application aimed to make finding and comparing groceries around your area more convenient.\
+Written in PHP and JavaScript.\
+Originally deployed on Google Cloud Platform.